MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-assignment-rule.md

 ---
 title: "Create and activate assignment rules for lead routing | MicrosoftDocs"
-description: "Create and activate assignment rules for leads by defining conditions to automatically assign leads to sellers when the defined conditions are met." ms.date: 05/14/2021 ms.topic: article
+description: "Create and activate assignment rules for leads by defining conditions to automatically assign leads to sellers when the defined conditions are met in Dynamics 365 Sales." ms.date: 05/14/2021 ms.topic: article
 author: udaykirang